kapilkatkar/WYSIWYG/README.md

 - **Sign:** Add special symbols or signs to your content.
 - **Emojis:** Easily insert emojis to enhance your content.

+## Real-Time Collaboration
+The WYSIWYG Editor supports real-time collaboration, allowing multiple users to work on the same document simultaneously.
+To enable real-time collaboration, users need to connect to a server that hosts the collaborative session.

 ## Usage